Easy Potato Rolls Recipe

 - 6 to 6-1/2 cups all-purpose flour

 - 1. In a small bowl, dissolve yeast in 2/3 cup warm water.
-In a large bowl, cream sugar and shortening until light and fluffy.
-Add the eggs, potatoes, salt, yeast mixture, remaining water and 2 cups flour.
-Beat until smooth.
-Add enough remaining flour to form a soft dough.
+In a large bowl, combine mashed potatoes, sugar, shortening, eggs, salt, remaining 2/3 cup water, yeast mixture and 2 cups flour; beat until smooth.
+Stir in enough remaining flour to form a soft dough.

-- 2. Shape into a ball; do not knead.
-Place in a greased bowl, turning once to grease top.
-Cover and let rise in a warm place until doubled, about 1 hour.
+- 2. Do not knead.
+Shape into a ball; place in a greased bowl, turning once to grease the top.
+Cover with plastic wrap; let rise in a warm place until doubled, about 1 hour.

 - 3. Punch down dough; divide into thirds.
 Divide and shape one portion into 15 balls; place in a greased 9-in. round baking pan.
 Cover with a kitchen towel.
 Repeat with remaining dough.
 Let rise in a warm place until doubled, about 30 minutes.
 Preheat oven to 375°.

 - 4. Bake rolls until golden brown, 20-25 minutes.
 Remove from pans to wire racks.
 Serve warm.
 Yield: 45 servings.